C16735211/OOP-Assignment-2-Alien/README.md

 #### Project

-The game was an individual project, I was lookin to gain the experience of creating a 2d game and done some research into the best available technology.
+The game was an individual project, I was lookin to gain experience of creating a 2d game and done research into the best available technology.
 It was something I never done before and would be a really big challenge.
 I decided to do it in Unity which was an overall enjoyable experience with many hours of frustration involved.
 I followed tutorials on youtube as well as a course on Udemy.
-I found that after getting familiar with the Unity interface and studying how to import my assets, how to create and connect scripts to gameobjects I planned out the type of game I wanted to build.
+I found that after getting familiar with the Unity interface and studying how to import assets, how to create and connect scripts to gameobjects, I planned out the type of game I wanted to build.
 Basic 2D platform game collecting coins and lives and to learn how to use the different technologies in Unity.

 https://www.youtube.com/watch?v=dhjN28d4DsU